 We are looking for artists who demonstrate a high level of excellence, work professionally in their field, and have a willingness to engage in a learning community and process.
 Artists should be within the stage of emerging, and generally within the ages of 22-45.
 We are open to all artistic disciplines, including visual arts, theater, performance, video, cinema, new media, dance, written media, music, etc. We are looking for people who are interested in exploring Jewish and artistic identity, and we consider "Jewish artist" to be a term that means many different things.

-Applications are now open and are due on January 10, 2019.
+Applications are now closed.
 Artists will be notified about their acceptance in late January.

 The Institute for Jewish Creativity (IJC) is a proud project of American Jewish University (AJU).
 The IJC encourages artistic contributions to create an authentic, thriving American Jewish culture.
 AJU’s core values are learning and scholarship, culture, ethics, leadership, and peoplehood.
 For almost 70 years AJU has served as a thriving center and resource for individuals to explore and celebrate their Jewish identity.
 AJU is one of the largest and most innovative Jewish institutions in the country.
 The Institute for Jewish Creativity is made possible through a generous Cutting Edge Grant from the Jewish Community Foundation of Los Angeles.